jackretterer/chromaDBDocumentation/docs/getting-started.md

 - Chroma is designed to be simple enough to get started with quickly and flexible enough to meet many use-cases.
 You can use your own embedding models, query Chroma with your own embeddings, and filter on metadata.
 To learn more about Chroma, check out the [Usage Guide](./usage-guide.md) and [API Reference](./api-reference.md).
 - Chroma is integrated in [LangChain](https://python.langchain.com/en/latest/modules/indexes/vectorstores.html?highlight=chroma#langchain.vectorstores.Chroma) (`python` and `js`), making it easy to build AI applications with Chroma.
 Check out the [integrations](./integrations) page to learn more.
 - You can [deploy a persistent instance](./deployment) of Chroma to an external server, to make it easier to work on larger projects or with a team.

-## Coming Soon

-- A hosted version of Chroma, with an easy to use web UI and API
-- Multiple datatypes, including images, audio, video, and more